Timeline of the Syrian civil war (September–December 2019): Humanitarian situation

-A major statement from NGO ACT Alliance found that millions of Syrian refugees remain displaced in countries around Syria. this includes around 1.5 million refugees in Lebanon.
-Also the report found that refugees in camps in north-eastern Syria have tripled this year.
+A major statement from NGO ACT Alliance found that millions of Syrian refugees remained displaced in countries around Syria. this included around 1.5 million refugees in Lebanon.
+Also the reports had found that refugees in camps in north-eastern Syria have tripled this year.
 The UNHCR has also been tracking data on refugees, and maintains an official website to do so.

 Numerous refugees remain in local refugee camps.
-Conditions there are reported to be severe, especially with winter approaching.
+Conditions there were reported to be severe, especially with winter approaching.

-4,000 people are housed at the Washokani Camp.
-No organizations are assisting them other than the Kurdish Red Cross.
+4,000 people were housed at the Washokani Camp.
+No organizations were assisting them other than the Kurdish Red Cross.
 Numerous camp residents have called for assistance from international groups.

 Over 120,000 refugees were reported fleeing Idlib governorate.
 In December 2019, Erdogan stated that Syrian bombing of Idlib had caused new waves of refugees to enter Turkey, also stated that Turkey could not handle this new influx, and that this influx would be "felt by all European countries".

 The UN said 235,0000 refugees have fled the area.
 Turkey is reaching out to Russia to try to mitigate the situation.
 Erdogan said he would ask for Russia's help in limiting the new wave of refugees.
 The Syrian Army is continuing to attack, with Russian air support.

 Erdogan said that Turkey expects to resettle about 1 million refugees in the "buffer zone" that it controls.
 Erdogan claimed that Turkey had spent billions on approximately five million refugees now being housed in Turkey; and called for more funding from wealthier nations and from the EU.
 This plan raised concerns among Kurds about displacement of existing communities and groups in that area.
 SDF Commander Mazlum Abdi called on the US and Russia to help stop Turkey from displacing entire communities and ethnic groups from the areas that it controls.